 As long as your group has a good sense of humour, then tackling the road by bike is the best way to avoid taking the shuttle bus.
 No lines and no waiting.
 To be honest, with the size of the lines I saw last year, you’d probably reach the lake faster on the bike than you would with the bus.

-With Parks closing the road to cars now, there’s also far less risk of being knocked by a car.
+With Parks Canada closing the road to cars now, there’s also far less risk of being knocked by a car.
 It’s far safer than it used to be and I seriously couldn’t recommend doing it more, whenever you do it.

 As we always get a lot of questions about our gear, I thought it might be a good idea to mention some of the gear we bring along on our adventures.
 Here are some of the items we brought along this time!
-Check all links to visit the Sporting Life Canada website and purchase any of our gear!

 In the photo above, I’m wearing about 3 layers.
 It’s kind of warm this time of year, but I’d just been for a dip in a frozen lake, so I was doing everything possible to layer up.

-For the bike ride, I wanted to wear something a little lighter, so I just wore the Saucony Men’s Freedom t-shirt which is incredibly comfortable and feels lighter than air, and some Arcteryx Lefroy shorts (they also made for great swimming shorts! – quick drying).
+For the bike ride, I wanted to wear something a little lighter, so I just wore the Saucony Men’s Freedom t-shirt which is incredibly comfortable and feels lighter than air, and some Arcteryx hiking shorts (they also made for great swimming shorts! – quick drying).
 They’re probably not as forgiving as your typical cycling short, but they’re a good compromise, seeing as we were going to be walking around and clambering on rocks afterwards.
 I didn’t want to wear lightweight lycra shorts that might rip.

 Again, wearing the Nike Free Run joggers as a lightweight shoe for exercise.